A nonlinear quantum neural network framework for entanglement engineering: Methods

-To depict a more realistic scenario, it is necessary to insert noise sources at each gate level of our simulated photonic hardware.
-For this reason, we implement standard hardware noise sources, namely a dephasing channel after the $\mathrm{RY}$, and an amplitude-damping after each wire of the simulated memristor.
+To depict a more realistic scenario, it is necessary to take into account the unavoidable process of decoherence in realistic quantum hardware.
+To do so, we include noise sources at each gate level of our qubit circuit.
+We implement standard hardware noise sources, namely a dephasing channel after the $\mathrm{RY}$, and an amplitude-damping after each wire of the simulated memristor.
 The noisy channel is defined as

 with $Z$ the standard Pauli operator, and the Kraus matrices for the amplitude damping channel given by